 Hence, the rightists and liberals who look askance on the wide state support for the Core Standards, fail to teach their followers how to recognize ideology in the arts, particularly those aspects of the humanities that appropriate past cultural artifacts for present-day partisan purposes.
 No political faction is innocent in this culture-deadening scenario.

-The first eight references (very alarming) below lay out the controversy over the Core Standards, which threaten to diminish literary texts in order to include readings in history and science.
+The first nine references (very alarming) below lay out the controversy over the Core Standards, which threaten to diminish literary texts in order to include readings in history and science.
 The professed aim of these “Standards” is to prepare high school students for life and work in the modern world.
 But the authors of the Core Standards neglect to acknowledge that the works chosen from history and science are likely to reinforce as true and normal what are in fact policy initiatives of the evermore left-leaning and incompetent Obama administration.
 The next six links are my own research, published and unpublished, on the consensus of the moderate men in the teaching of American literature with the goal of managing or obliterating class or gender conflict.
 Their mutual aim is the substitution of scientific, materialist history by an organicist discourse that reunites master and man/ President and the “middle class” (including “the working class”).
 In other words, the teaching of English is already ideological.
 (And on the left and liberal left, teaching is generally fiercely averse to anything that smacks of Freudian analysis, with its emphasis on ambivalence, ambiguity, and uncertainty.)